tubemogul/puppet-aptly/README.markdown

 ##### `install_repo`

-Boolean to manage wether or not you want to have a sources.list repo managed by the module.
+Boolean to manage whether or not you want to have a sources.list repo managed by the module.

 Default: `true`